 Style Over Substance

 Remember the first time you used PowerPoint?
 Being able to take some written content and magically have it include images (likely clipart), have it spin around and transition to the next slide with glitter or swivel?
 Admit it.
 The very first time you thought it was pretty cool.
 You may have even had your class do a report with the tool and had kids stand up in the front of the class as their presentation was displayed on a projector screen.
 I will timidly raise my hand and admit I did it.
 There was a moment when I thought these presentations by my students represented quality work.
 However, soon after the shininess of the tool wore off, it was clear that their actual work wasn’t any different.
 Adding an animated flag of Canada to a slide telling me its population was 37 million didn’t represent anything more than a student’s ability to copy and paste and insert.
 What surprised me was how long this facade of quality work lasted.
-Many teachers, years later still had students creating presentations that underscored a lack of depth and creativity but were disguised, and by this time, not so cleverly with copyrighted images and … Read the rest
+Many teachers, years later still had students creating presentations that underscored a lack of depth and creativity but were disguised, and by this time, not so cleverly with copyrighted images and wordart.

 The Delight Project